The EU LIFE Programme co-funds projects in EU member states for the protection and improvement of nature and the environment.

 The LIFE Programme is run by the European Commission.
 Applications for funding are made online using e-proposal.
 Deadlines are strictly enforced by the European Commission and all applicants are advised to note and stick to advertised deadlines.

-Potential applicants are advised to contact the LIFE unit at LIFE@dccae.gov.ie as soon as possible in each application cycle to ensure that advice and assistance can be given to potential applicants.
+Potential applicants are advised to contact the LIFE unit at LIFE@dccae.gov.ie as soon as possible to ensure that advice and assistance can be given to potential applicants.

 The LIFE programme has two sub-programmes, one for Environment, the other for Climate Action.
 Insights into eligible projects can be gained from the LIFE Multi-Annual Work Programme (MAWP) 2018-2020 and the Guidance documentation published alongside each call for proposals.
 The 2018 Guidance documentation is available for viewing on the EU LIFE programme website and can provide useful insights into the types of project that can be funded.